vuepress/core/docs/reference/default-theme/config.md

   Enable the _last updated timestamp_ or not.

   You can override this global option via [lastUpdated](./frontmatter.md#lastupdated) frontmatter in your pages.

-  Notice that if you set `themeConfig.lastUpdated` to `false`, this feature will be disabled totally and could not be enabled in locales nor page frontmatter.
+Notice that if you have already set this option to `false`, this feature will be disabled totally and could not be enabled in locales nor page frontmatter.

 ### lastUpdatedText